peaster/project-status-board/README.md

 # Project Status Board
-Software driver for to output HTTP response color codes to a WS8211 LED string.
+Software driver to output HTTP response color codes to a WS8211 LED string.
 The hardware used as an example for the sake of this README is a Raspberry Pi and Neopixel LEDs.

 ## Hardware Setup